-After reviewing NMFS records for 2002 through 2006, six were found that had sufficient information to confirm the cause of death as collisions with vessels (Table 2) (Glass et al. 2008).
-These records constitute an annual rate of serious injury or mortality of 1.2 fin whales from vessel collisions.
-NMFS data include three additional records of fin whale collisions with vessels, but the available supporting documentation is insufficient to determine if the whales sustained mortal injuries from the encounters.
+After reviewing NMFS records for 2003 through 2007, eight were found that had sufficient information to confirm the cause of death as collisions with vessels (Table 2) (Glass et al. 2009).
+These records constitute an annual rate of serious injury or mortality of 1.6 fin whales from vessel collisions.
+NMFS data include one additional record of fin whale collisions with vessels, but the available supporting documentation is insufficient to determine if the whale sustained mortal injuries from the encounter.

 The number of fin whales taken at 3 whaling stations in Canada from 1965 to 1971 totaled 3,528 whales (Mitchell 1974).
-Reports of non-directed takes of fin whales are fewer over the last two decades than for other endangered large whales such as right and humpback whales.